bruno222/twilio-flex-crm-integration/README.md

 - Once you have adapted and tested all your logic, you can deploy it.
 Use `npm run build` and `npm run deploy` to deploy the **Flex Plugin** part to **Flex**.
 - Then you can enable this Plugin, once deployed, in the [Flex Admin page](https://flex.twilio.com/admin/plugins).
+- On SAP, you have to use `https://flex.twilio.com/YOUR_RUNTIME_DOMAIN` as the **iFrame URL**.
+The "YOUR_RUNTIME_DOMAIN" you can get it [here](https://console.twilio.com/us1/develop/flex/manage/single-sign-on?frameUrl=%2Fconsole%2Fflex%2Fsingle-sign-on%3Fx-target-region%3Dus1).